rancher/docs/content/rancher/v2.x/en/backups/restorations/ha-restoration/_index.md

 ### 5. Bring Up the Cluster

 Use RKE and bring up the cluster on the single "target node."

+> **Note:** For users running RKE v0.2.0+, ensure your `cluster.rkestate` is present before starting the restore, as this contains your certificate data for the cluster.

 ```
 rke up --config ./rancher-cluster-restore.yml